 - The caddy is hard to remove.
-InTank actually has listed on their website as a feature “Built in finger hole for easy installation and removal”.
+InTank has actually listed on their website as a feature a “Built-in finger hole for easy installation and removal”.

 This is a little lame – when I change out items on the middle chamber, I often want to leave the filter floss in place; the finger hole isn’t accessible.
 It would be nice if they at least put some textured indents for fingers on the inside faces to help lift it out.

 - The cost is questionable.
 This filter media caddy is currently priced at $60 USD.
 In context, the EVO 13.5 is priced from Fluval at $200 USD.
 That makes this single accessory 30% of the cost of your tank.
 I’ll get into value more in a bit, but I feel the price is a tad high.

 Alternatives I see are DIY solutions, such as a solution made from Plastic Light Grid (EggCrate) and zip-ties.
 The trouble with DIY is that it will be challenging to deal with the flow characteristics of Fluval’s stock tank – InTank’s product has a big advantage in this area.
 Also, the materials do have a cost associated with them as well as the time and effort involved.